Du hast den schönsten Arsch der Welt: Recordings in other languages

+Gummibär version

+In 2008, German Eurodance multilingual character and virtual musician Gummibär covered "Du hast den schönsten Arsch der Welt" and released it first as "Jaj, De Szép A Popóm!" in his fifth album Gumidiszkó!.
+In 2009, he released it as "Jaj De Szep A Popom" in Nuki Nuki.
+And lastly, he released it in same year with the same name as in Nuki Nuki in Dança Com O Gummy!.

 Chart performance

 "Du hast den schönsten Arsch der Welt" is the only number-one hit for Alex C. as a solo act on the German Singles Chart, although he had a number-one hit in 1992 as part of U96 with the song "Das Boot".
 "Du hast den schönsten Arsch der Welt" stayed for one week at the top for the week of 16 November 2007.
 The song also topped the Austrian Top 40 for two weeks, on 16 and 23 November 2007.